 - Hannah Lucinda Smith, Author of Erdogan Rising

-The discussion will be chaired by Dr Ziya Meral, Senior Associate Fellow, RUSI
+The discussion was chaired by Dr Ziya Meral, Senior Associate Fellow, RUSI